Head of Faculty

-Care workers visiting the school will be another source of valuable first-hand information.
+It is planned that care workers will visit the school, which will be another source of valuable first-hand information.
 Many of the unit assignments involve the students working on case studies of their own choice which helps bring a reality to the set tasks.

 Key Stage 5 Curriculum

 Sociology is extremely useful for most careers because of the thinking skills it develops.
 Many sociology students move on into Higher Education, where the subject supports all degrees, but especially those in the media, law and public services, as well as in Sociology itself.
 Graduate recruiters are particularly interested in employing those with a Sociology background.
 The specification followed complements other Advanced Level courses, such as Psychology, Law and Health and Social Care.
 As an academic subject, Sociology also blends well with English and History due to the similar study and essay writing skills employed.
 Sociology students often choose careers in the public sector, (e.g. teaching and policing), and in the media, as Sociology equips learners with a critical understanding of society.